What is a “Double Coat” on a Dog?

 What is a Double Coat?

-A type of coat that consists of two layers, double coated dogs have a dense undercoat of short hairs (woolly in texture) over a top coat of longer hairs called guard hairs.
+A type of coat that consists of two layers, double coated dogs have a dense undercoat of short hairs (woolly in texture) under a top coat of longer hairs called guard hairs.
 When a dog appears to be fluffier, it means he has a denser undercoat.
 This means you’ll be up in for the long haul when it comes to grooming.
 This dense undercoat protects a dog from both hot and cold temperatures, and the top coat helps to repel moisture and dirt.

 Double Coated Dog Breeds